sailubandi/Entertainment-Application-Testing/README.md

 - OTP verification cannot be automated (security constraint)
 - Video playback is validated indirectly (DRM protection)
 - Some UI elements are dynamic and may behave inconsistently
+- `Thread.sleep()` is used in some tests as a temporary wait strategy

 ---